 Hiking the Five Shrine Trail

-Togakushi is most known for the Togakushi Shrine.
-The Togakushi Shrine actually consists of five shrines: Hokosha (lower shrine), Hinomikosha, Chuusha (middle shrine), Kuzuryusha and Okusha (upper shrine).
+Togakushi is most known for the Togakushi Shrine – a sacred place to worship the gods of the Japanese religion, Shinto.
+The Togakushi Shrine actually consists of five shrines: Hokosha (lower shrine), Hinomikosha, Chusha (middle shrine), Kuzuryusha and Okusha (upper shrine).
 Hokosha, Chusha and Okusha are located about a 2-kilometer hike apart from each other, while Hinomikosha is near Hokosha and Kuzuryusha is next to Okusha.

 Togakushi Area Map